 So, if you're going away for some time & don't have the time to water your seedlings, just put them somewhere dark & cool.
 Their sustainability rate is amazing & you can be worry-free when you return weeks later that your plants still have a chance to grow up more.

-In other case, when both seedlings are under-watered & get good light the results are different:
+In another case, when both seedlings are under-watered & get good light the results are different:

-Bigger seedlings around 2-3 months can survive some weeks with little water.
+Bigger seedlings around 2-3 months can survive some weeks with little water (even with some light).
 When you see some wrinkles on the plant body or their leaves yellowing & dropping off, it is a sign of under-watering.
-The younger ones didn't make it unfortunately.
+The younger ones didn't make it.

 We guess then it's safer to go bone-dry (e.g. we forget to water them) when your seedlings are about 2-3 months old.
 They still can use the stuff that they've stacked up inside their bodies for some weeks.
 It's a bit riskier to go no-water with younger seedlings (less than 1 month old).
 Especially with species that have smaller stems like Obesum.